bloomberg/blazingmq/docs/docs/features/subscriptions.md

    modes in BlazingMQ.

-5. **Merging of Subscriptions**: In case multiple consumers specify the same subscription, BlazingMQ backend will seamlessly merge them by combining the options advertised by the consumers for that subscription.
-For example, if consumer A subscribes to `CustomerId == 1000` with priority 10 and capacity X , and consumer B subscribes to `CustomerId == 1000` with priority 10 and capacity Y , the two subscriptions will be merged by an intermediate hop in BlazingMQ backend and advertised to the primary node as `CustomerId == 1000` with priority 10 and capacity X + Y .
+5. **Merging of Subscriptions**: In case multiple consumers specify the same subscription, BlazingMQ back-end will seamlessly merge them by combining the options advertised by the consumers for that subscription.
+For example, if consumer A subscribes to `CustomerId == 1000` with priority 10 and capacity X , and consumer B subscribes to `CustomerId == 1000` with priority 10 and capacity Y , the two subscriptions will be merged by an intermediate hop in BlazingMQ back-end and advertised to the primary node as `CustomerId == 1000` with priority 10 and capacity X + Y .
 Two subscriptions will be determined to be same if they compare equal lexicographically.
 Merging of subscriptions will ensure that load-balancing across consumers having same subscription